Steve Scully: White House Correspondents' Association

 Scully served nine years on the Executive Board of the White House Correspondents' Association, and was elected by his peers to serve as president from 2006 to 2007.
 Until her death, Scully's mother accompanied him to most WHCA dinners throughout the administrations of Presidents Bill Clinton, George W. Bush, and Barack Obama.

 SiriusXM

-On June 6, 2022, Scully began hosting a new show, The Briefing with Steve Scully, on SiriusXM satellite radio.
-The show will air weekdays on SiriusXM's POTUS Channel from 12:00 PM to 2:00 PM eastern time.
+In December 2021, he began guest-hosting the mid-day show following the departure of Chris Cuomo.
+On June 6, 2022, Scully launched a new show, The Briefing with Steve Scully, on SiriusXM satellite radio, airing weekday afternoons.

 Recognition

+In May 2025, Scully received a Doctor of Humane Letters (Honorary) from Gannon University as part of its centennial commencement ceremonies.
 According to Politico, Scully is known in the media for his "evenhandedness".
 He was the 2009 recipient of the Fitzwater Center for Communications Award, for exemplary journalism and public service, and in the same year was recognized by The Washingtonian as one of the capital's "50 Top Journalists".
-John Oliver has repeatedly referred to Scully as "The Most Patient Man on Television".
+John Oliver has repeatedly referred to Scully as "The Most Patient Man on Television" in recurring segments of Last Week Tonight with John Oliver, mainly for hosting calls from audibly erratic/conspiracy theory-believing callers.
 Scully was inducted into the Pennsylvania Association of Broadcasters Hall of Fame in 2019.